Home Latest News

 Ready-to-eat mixed salads will also be available.

-18/09/2005 The first kabocha have been harvested: 1 Hakuba (1.926kg), 1 Daibutsu (2.700kg) and 1 Kokkou (2.704kg).
+18/09/2005 The first kabocha have been harvested: 1 HK (1.926kg), 1 DB (2.700kg) and 1 KK (2.704kg).
 All three will cure for seven days to improve sweetness, after which they could be sold.
 This crop is the sole exception to our policy of harvesting produce only on the day of sale for freshness.

 17/09/2005 The first shiso flower buds - on red shiso sown May 8th.